BAGS OF TASTE

 Disposal of Equipment:

-- When disposing of electronic equipment used to store or transfer electronic information, the Managing Director must ensure that all sensitive data has been permanently removed.
+- When disposing of electronic equipment used to store or transfer electronic information, the CEO must ensure that all sensitive data has been permanently removed.

 Part 2 -Information Management